The Benefits of Washer-Disinfectors vs Ultrasonic Cleaners in the Dental Office

-Over the past few years, there has been increasing interest in the use of washer-disinfectors for cleaning instruments before they are sterilized.
-Basically, washer-disinfectors are medical-grade dishwashers that blast dirt and debris off of instruments using a high-intensity spray system.
-They also have the capability to thermally disinfect the instrument load prior to moving to the sterilizer.
+Washer-disinfectors are medical-grade dishwashers that blast dirt and debris off instruments to the standards required by the American Dental Association: using a high-intensity spray system.
+They also have the capability to thermally disinfect the instrument load before moving to the sterilizer.

-Ultrasonics have been the cornerstone of automated cleaning procedures for over 50 years.
-They are highly effective at cleaning both organic and inorganic materials from even the deepest nooks and crannies in instruments and other items like air turbine handpieces.
+Ultrasonic cleaning machines are highly effective at cleaning both organic and inorganic materials from even the deepest nooks and crannies in instruments and other items like air turbine handpieces.
+They have been used in automated cleaning procedures for over 50 years.

-Ultrasonics work by producing high-frequency sound waves in an immersion tank, leaving millions of microscopic voids in the liquid.
-These partial vacuum bubbles continually implode, creating enormous energy (cavitation) on all surfaces placed in the cleaning solution.
-That translates to a very efficient cleaning process with superior penetrating power.
+Ultrasonic equipment works by producing high-frequency sound waves in an immersion tank, creating enormous energy (cavitation) that translates to a very efficient cleaning process with superior penetrating power.

 Ultrasonic cleaning machines are manufactured with transducers that operate at different frequencies ranging from 20-40 kHz.
 The higher the frequency, the finer the bubbles and the more intricate the pieces that can be efficiently cleaned.